tinfoil-knight/gargoyle/CONFIG.md

 	]
 	```
 	- Hashes are encoded in base64.
-	- Hashing Algorithm used is bcrypt.
+	- Hashing algorithm used is bcrypt.

 - API Key Auth
 	```json